Abdullah-Bin-Naeem/BubuNet-A-Dual-Head-Segmentation-Model-for-Lane-and-Driveable-area-segmentation/README.markdown

-# BubuNet: A Dual-Head Segmentation Model for Lane and Drivable Area Segmentation
+# BuduNet: A Dual-Head Segmentation Model for Lane and Drivable Area Segmentation

 ## Demo
 Below is a demonstration of BubuNet performing real-time drivable area and lane segmentation: